Low BP During Pregnancy

-- What Is Low Blood Pressure?
+- What is Low Blood Pressure?

-- Types Of Temporary Low Blood Pressure
+- Types of Temporary Low Blood Pressure

-- Causes Of Low Blood Pressure During Pregnancy
+- Causes of Low Blood Pressure During Pregnancy

-- Signs & Symptoms
+- Signs and Symptoms

-- Diagnosis Of Low BP When Pregnant
+- Diagnosis of Low BP When Pregnant

-- Risks Of Low Blood Pressure In Pregnant Women
+- Risks of Low Blood Pressure In Pregnant Women

-- How To Treat Low Blood Pressure In Pregnancy
+- How to Treat Low Blood Pressure in Pregnancy

-- Will Low BP in Pregnancy Affect my Baby?
+- Will Low BP in Pregnancy Affect My Baby?

-- When To Seek Doctor’s Help?
+- When to Seek a Doctor’s Help?

-What Is Low Blood Pressure?
+What is Low Blood Pressure?

-Types Of Temporary Low Blood Pressure
+Types of Temporary Low Blood Pressure

 There are typically two types of low blood pressure.
 Let’s understand each of them.

-Causes Of Low Blood Pressure During Pregnancy
+Causes of Low Blood Pressure During Pregnancy

 Some reasons that could be the cause of low blood pressure in pregnancy are mentioned below:

-- Dehydration lowers blood pressure due to rapid loss of water and can cause dizziness.
+- Dehydration lowers blood pressure due to rapid loss of water, and can cause dizziness.

-- The enlargement of uterus creates pressure on the blood vessels and may cause hypotension.
+- The enlargement of the uterus creates pressure on the blood vessels and may cause hypotension.
 Supine hypotension is mostly experienced in pregnancy when you lie down on your back.

 - Postural hypotension is caused by the accumulation of blood in the legs, which affects the blood flow to the brain.
 It usually happens while rising from a sitting position or lying position.

-Signs & Symptoms
+Signs and Symptoms

-Diagnosis Of Low BP When Pregnant
+Diagnosis of Low BP When Pregnant

 The condition can be easily diagnosed with the help of a device used to measure blood pressure.
 For this, an expandable cuff will be put around your arm and a pressure-measuring gauge will be used to calculate the blood pressure.

-Risks Of Low Blood Pressure In Pregnant Women
+Risks of Low Blood Pressure In Pregnant Women

-- If there is a drastic fall in blood pressure, it can reduce the oxygen supply to your body, thus impeding your body’s crucial functions.
+- If there is a drastic fall in blood pressure, it can reduce the oxygen supply to your body, thus, impeding your body’s crucial functions.
 It could be risky for your baby in case there is less supply of oxygen, causing significant damage to the baby’s heart and brain.

-How To Treat Low Blood Pressure In Pregnancy
+How to Treat Low Blood Pressure in Pregnancy

 You can try some of the home remedies for low blood pressure during pregnancy mentioned below.

-- Ginger: It is effective in dealing with low and high blood pressures because it contains certain compounds and antioxidants along with chemicals such as shogaol, gingerol and zingerone, which can avert variations in the blood pressure levels.
+Ginger is effective in dealing with low and high blood pressures because it contains certain compounds and antioxidants along with chemicals such as shogaol, gingerol and zingerone, which can avert variations in the blood pressure levels.

 Besides these home remedies, you should drink plenty of fluids to keep the condition under control.
 It is best to consult your doctor before you opt for any home remedies.

-Will Low BP in Pregnancy Affect my Baby?
+Will Low BP in Pregnancy Affect My Baby?

-When To Seek Doctor’s Help?
+When to Seek a Doctor’s Help?

-During pregnancy, low blood pressure can lead to serious symptoms like a severe headache, blurring, weakness, numbness in one side of the body and shortness of breath.
+During pregnancy, low blood pressure can lead to serious symptoms like a severe headache, blurring, weakness, numbness in one side of the body, and shortness of breath.
 Consult your doctor if you experience any of the symptoms mentioned above.

-Conclusion: With the above-mentioned home remedies and proper consultation of your doctor, you can control low BP during pregnancy.
+With the above-mentioned home remedies and proper consultation of your doctor, you can control low BP during pregnancy.